-Every newly appointed Director receives a formal letter, setting out his or her general duties and obligations as a Director pursuant to the relevant legislation.
-The new Director will also receive an induction pack containing information and documents relating to the role and responsibilities of a director and where applicable, a member of the relevant Board Committees, the Group's businesses, Board processes, corporate governance practices, relevant company policies and procedures as well as a meeting calendar for the year with a brief of the routine agenda for each meeting of the Board and where applicable, the relevant Board Committees.
+Every newly appointed Director receives a formal letter, setting out his or her general duties and obligations as a Director pursuant to the relevant legislation and regulations.
+The new Director will also receive an induction pack containing information and documents relating to the role and responsibilities of a director and where applicable, as a member of the relevant Board Committees, the Group's businesses, the Company's Board processes, corporate governance practices, relevant company policies and procedures as well as a meeting calendar for the year with a brief of the routine agenda for each meeting of the Board and where applicable, the relevant Board Committees.

-The Company also conducts an induction programme for newly appointed Directors and for existing Directors pursuant to their appointments to any of the Board Committees, which seeks to familiarise Directors with the Group's businesses, board processes, internal controls and governance practices and in the case of appointments to any of the Board Committees, the role and responsibilities of such Board Committees.
+The Company also conducts an induction programme for newly appointed Directors and for existing Directors pursuant to their appointments to any of the Board Committees, which seeks to familiarise Directors with the Group's businesses, the Company's board processes, internal controls and governance practices and in the case of appointments to any of the Board Committees, the role and areas of responsibilities of such Board Committees.
 The induction programme includes meetings with Management to allow the new Directors to be acquainted with Management and to facilitate their independent access to Management in future.
 The programme also includes briefings by the Chief Financial Officer ("CFO") on key areas of the Group's operations.
-For the financial year ended 31 December ("FY") 2020, Ms Foo Yang Hym, the CFO, is the remaining member of the Management team following the resignation of Mr Yam Kit Sung, the General Manager - Asset Management (China) on 20 January 2020.
-The NC and the Board had on 19 February 2021 identified Mr Tee Puat Heng (Patrick), the General Manager of Copthorne Hotel Cameron Highlands, the Group's hospitality operations in Malaysia, as a key management personnel ("KMP") of the Group.
+The key management personnel ("KMP") of the Group currently comprises the CFO, Ms Foo Yang Hym and Mr Tee Puat Heng (Patrick), the General Manager of Copthorne Hotel Cameron Highlands.

-For a first time Director who has no prior experience as a director of a listed company, in addition to the induction as detailed above, he or she will be encouraged to also attend the Listed Entity Director ("LED") Programme conducted by the Singapore Institute of Directors ("SID") in order to acquire the relevant knowledge of what is expected of a listed company director, this being a mandatory requirement under the Listing Manual.
+For a first time Director who has no prior experience as a director of a listed company, in addition to the induction as detailed above, he or she will be encouraged to also attend the Listed Entity Director ("LED") Programme conducted by the Singapore Institute of Directors ("SID") to acquire the relevant knowledge of what is expected of a listed company director, this being a mandatory requirement under the Listing Manual.
 Completion of the LED Programme, which focuses on comprehensive training of company directors on compliance, regulatory and corporate governance matters, should provide the first time Director with a broad understanding of the roles and responsibilities of a director of a listed company under the requirements of the Companies Act, the Listing Manual and the 2018 Code.